liuvictoria/skincare/README.md

 ## Result
 Please refer to the [example alarms_results.txt file](https://github.com/liuvictoria/skincare/blob/master/alarms_results.txt).
 This is the result from the example bad_actors.txt file, linked above.

+NOTE: You might notice that "Meadowfoam Estolide" is raised as a potential alarm for SUPERGOOP Unseen Sunscreen SPF 40.
+This is because "MEA" was detected in the string "Meadowfoam Estolide".
+However, by visual inspection, it's pretty obvious that "Meadowfoam Estolide" is not MEA.
+So take the results with a grain of salt!